 Noted Japanese photographer Frank Matsura arrived in Conconully in 1903 and worked at a local hotel.
 His pictures chronicle the area and its people.
 When the dam that formed Conconully Reservoir was constructed, his photos told the story of how vision, gravity, and manpower merged to supply water for the orchards of Pogue Flats.
 Matsura Park, which straddles the north fork of Salmon Creek as is flows through town, honors his genius.

-The Conconully Museum, opened in 2003 and operated by the Conconully Area Historical Association, provides visitors with an insight of how residents lived and businesses were conducted during the early years of the last century.
-The museum is open from 10 a.m. to 4 p.m. on weekends and holidays, beginning with the last weekend in May and extending through the first weekend in September.
+The Conconully Museum, opened in 2003, and operated by the Conconully Area Historical Association, provides visitors with an insight of how residents lived and businesses were conducted during the early years of the last century.
+The museum is open from 10 a.m. to 4 p.m. on weekends and holidays, beginning in May with Memorial Day weekend and extending through Labor Day weekend in September.
 It will also be opened by request for special viewing.
 (Call 826-1221 or 826-4308.)